Public relations market research is data that is designed to be shared. Shared in news releases, press, media outlets, social media, and much more.

 An online survey was administered to a national audience and the overview of the market research study is recapped here.

-This was conducted as a PR poll through Drive Research our independent market research company in New York State.
+This was conducted as a PR poll through Drive Research our national market research company in New York State.

 This represents a margin of error of approximately +/- 3% at the 95% confidence interval which represents very strong data reliability.